haseebpvt/Daily-Habbit-Tracker/README.md

-The project is on a very early stage.

 Daily is a habit tracker with custom add-ons

+:hatching_chick: This project is currently on an early stage

 ## The Idea